 - 1. The student's parent or guardian; - 2.
 An individual who is at least eighteen years of age and designated in writing by the student's parent or guardian to receive the medication; or - 3.
-A grade 9-12 student if the student's parent provides written permission for the student to receive the medication.
+The student if the student's parent provides written permission for the student to receive the medication.
 (Note: This section does not apply to medication possessed by a student for self-administration under Indiana code as specified above).